appacademy/Module-6-Resources/week_18/Day-1/w18d1-slides.md

 ---

 ### Technologies
-- Today: Intro to Flask and Psycopg
+- Today: Intro to Flask and SQLite3
 - Tuesday: Flask routing, templating, and forms
 - Wednesday: Interacting with a database via the SQLAlchemy ORM
 - Thursday: Data migrations with Alembic